hashicorp/terraform-website/content/source/docs/cloud/sentinel/mock.html.md

 not be visible.

 -> **Note:** Only a successful plan is required for mock generation.
-Sentinel can still generate the data if apply or policy checks fail. mock generation - if the apply or the policy checks fail, the data can still be generated.
+Sentinel can still generate the data if apply or policy checks fail.